raduan-alam/fake-news-forensics/README.md

 - They tend to have **stronger sentiment polarity**
 - Use of **ALL CAPS** is disproportionately higher in fake titles

-> These are *interpretable patterns* interviewers and professors love.

----

 ## 🔮 Model Details

 | Component | Technique |